Guide

 What does MOD97 mean?

-It means the validator checks the remainder after dividing the converted numeric sequence by 97.
+It means the format checker checks the remainder after dividing the converted numeric sequence by 97.

 Why should the remainder be 1?